nativeB/animoji/README.md

 # animoji
-cool animated emojis i saw on  codepen , decided to make it a library
+cool animated emojis i saw on  codepen , decided to make it a library.still a work in progress